Cat Flea (Ctenocephalides felis)

 Dog Flea (Ctenocephalides canis)

-There is over 1,000 species of fleas around the world, with about 50 species in the UK.
-The infamous rat flea (Xenopsylla cheopis) spread the Plague (Black Death) throughout Europe in the Middle Ages and is probably the most feared, yet still exists today in parts of the world.
+There are over 1,000 species of fleas around the world.
+As a result about 50 species reside in the UK.
+The infamous rat flea (Xenopsylla cheopis) which spread the Plague (Black Death) throughout Europe in the Middle Ages.
+Still exists today in parts of the world.
 The most common flea that people come into contact with now, is the cat flea.

 Adult fleas live exclusively as parasites feeding on the blood of their hosts; humans, dogs, cats, rabbits, birds etc. their not fussy and can easily change hosts.

-The female fleas lays eggs which hatch a few days later into legless larvae, these shed their skin 2-3 times before pupating.
+The female fleas lay their eggs close to the hosts nests.
+They hatch a few days later into legless larvae.
+These larvae generally feed on the hosts hair.
+They have to shed their skin 2-3 times before pupating.
 The pupa period can vary and when the adult flea does emerge it can remain within its silken cocoon for quite some time.
-It is usually activated by the vibration of a passing host and can spring accurately with its highly developed rear legs, towards its new host and first blood meal.
+It is usually activated by the vibration of a passing host and can spring in to life with its highly developed rear legs, towards its new host and its first blood meal.